-R POLICY MANUAL 1 NILA ELECTRIC COMP ANY CGO-20 Page 22 of 24 - nterest Policy - ugust 15, Section: Annual COI Disclosure Form Sen sitivity Classific ation: Co mpany Use stockhol distributi the Phili a. b.
-21. Are you related within the fourth degree of consanguinity (blood relationship) or affinity (in-law relationship) to any stockholder, director, officer or employee of a generation company, distribution utility, or other entity engaged in generating, distributing and supplying electricity or National Transmission Corporation or its concessionaire National Grid Corporation of the Philippines? a. within the fourth degree of consanguinity (i.e. mother/father, son/daughter, brother/sister, nephew/niece, uncle/aunt, cousin) []Yes [] No If "Yes", give the name/s of relative/s and relationship/s b. within the fourth degree of affinity (i.e. mother-in-law/father-in-law, son-in-law/daughter-in-law, brother-in-law/sister-in-law) []Yes [] No if "Yes", give the name/s of relative/s and relationship/s 2.
+R POLICY MANUAL 1 NILA ELECTRIC COMP ANY CGO-20 Page 22 of 24 - nterest Policy Effectivity Date: August 15, 2012 Section: Annual COI Disclosure Form Sen sitivity Classific ation: Co mpany Use stockhol distributi the Phili a. b.
+21. Are you related within the fourth degree of consanguinity (blood relationship) or affinity (in-law relationship) to any stockholder, director, officer or employee of a generation company, distribution utility, or other entity engaged in generating, distributing and supplying electricity or National Transmission Corporation or its concessionaire National Grid Corporation of the Philippines? a. within the fourth degree of consanguinity (i.e. mother/father, son/daughter, brother/sister, nephew/niece, uncle/aunt, cousin) []Yes []]No If "Yes", give the name/s of relative/s and relationship/s b. within the fourth degree of affinity (i.e. mother-in-law/father-in-law, son-in-law/daughter-in-law, brother-in-law/sister-in-law) []Yes []No if "Yes", give the name/s of relative/s and relationship/s 2.
 EXISTING M Class ERALCO SECURITIES HE Aggregate No. of Securities An IED (whether a nount of ecurities Pr Shar r of Recor ice per re/Unit of ecurity e of Acquisition (Continue d on separ rate sheet, if r necessar y) 23.
-PE RSONAL DEA LINGS during the LAST T OT RS with MERA ATED PARTIE its SUBSI DIARIES & AFFILIATES OR Nature of Transaction Date of T ransactio on A mount rate sheet, if r (whe INGS during the LAST TW al Business Interests or A OT filiation LCO or i Nam e of Da te of any/Institution rganization Nature Nature e of Tran saction saction Amount rate sheet, i f r y) NOTE : A party is related to MERALCO or its SUBSIDIARIES & AFFILIATES if : (a) directly or indirectly through one or more intermediaries, the party : (i) controls, is controlled by, or is under common control with, the entity (this includes parents, subsidiaries and fellow subsidiaries); (ii) has an interest in the entity that gives it significant influence over the entity; or (iii) has joint control over the entity; (b) the party is an associate of the entity; (c) the party is a joint venture in which the entity is a venturer; (d) the party is a member of the key management personnel of the entity or its parent; (e) the party is an entity that is controlled, jointly controlled or significantly influenced by, or for which significant voting power in such entity resides with, directly or indirectly referred to in (d) or (e); or (g) the party is a post-employment benefit plan for the benefit of employees of the entity, or of any entity that is a related party of the entity.
+PE RSONAL DEA LINGS during the LAST T OT RS with MERA ATED PARTIE its SUBSI DIARIES & AFFILIATES OR Nature of Transaction Date of T ransactio on A mount rate sheet, if r (whe INGS during the LAST TW al Business Interests or A OT filiation LCO or i Nam e of Da te of any/Institution rganization Nature Nature e of Tran saction saction Amount rate sheet, i f r y) NOTE : A party is related to MERALCO or its SUBSIDIARIES & AFFILIATES if : (a) directly or indirectly through one or more intermediaries, the party : (i) controls, is controlled by, or is under common control with, the entity (this includes parents, subsidiaries and fellow subsidiaries); (ii) has an interest in the entity that gives it significant influence over the entity; or (iii) has joint control over the entity; (b) the party is a post-employment benefit plan for the benefit of employees of the entity, or of any entity that is a related party of the entity.

-17 POLICY MANUAL 1 MANILA ELECTRIC COMPANY Rev. Code: CGO-2012-01 Page 23 of 24 Subject: Conflict of Interest Policy Effectivity Date: August 15, 2012 Section: Annual COI Disclosure Form Sensitivity Classification: Co mpany Use
+14 POLICY MANUAL 1 MANILA ELECTRIC COMPANY Rev. Code: CGO-2012-01 Page 23 of 24 Subject: Conflict of Interest Policy Effectivity Date: August 15, 2012 Section: Annual COI Disclosure Form Sensitivity Classification: Co mpany Use